iLoveCmajor/social_chat_bot/README.md

 **Admin Commands** (restricted to IDs in `admin_ids` / `ADMIN_IDS`):

-- `/admin_next_phase` - Advance from the opt-in phase to matching (if matching is already active, it tells you to reset instead)
+- `/admin_next_phase` - Advance to the next phase (opt-in ➜ liking ➜ matching); if matching is already active, it tells you to reset instead
 - `/admin_list` - Show a full overview: during opt-in see each participant with their likes/dislikes, during matching see all matches and anyone still unmatched
 - `/admin_status` - See how many users are active/opted-in/opted-out for the current week
 - `/admin_reset` - Reset the current week and send a fresh opt-in reminder to everyone